elcicd/el-CICD-docs/operating-manual.md

 #### el-cicd-meta-info ConfigMap

 All el-CICD namespaces that host Automation Servers will contain a ConfigMap named `el-cicd-meta-info` that holds all values defined in the Root Configuration File and INCLUDE_SYSTEM_FILES.
+Values defined in INCLUDE_BOOTSTRAP_FILES will not be expressed in the ConfigMap, and are only meant to be used during bootstrap.

 ### Configuration Contents